 Your domain name needs to be unique, for which you need to register it.
 Registering a domain name can cost anywhere between $15 to $50 yearly.

-You should devote time to pick a domain name for your business since it can be tedious and time consuming to change it later.
-Moreover, changing your domain name repeatedly can take a toll on your search engine rankings and organic traffic.
+You should devote time to picking a domain name for your business since it can be tedious and time-consuming to change it later.
+Moreover, changing your domain name repeatedly can take a toll on your search engine rankings and organic website traffic.

 When picking up a domain name for your website, you should: